The Lost Continent (1968 film): Plot

-Sarah attempts to return to her island but is tracked down by the Spanish conquistadors.
+Sarah attempts to return to her island but is tracked down by the conquistadors.
 Whilst standing guard, on an outcrop of rock, the bartender is killed by a giant hermit crab, which in turn is attacked by a giant Paleo Scorpion.
-Sarah, Harry and the ship's engineer are then captured by the Spanish, taken to the galleon and brought before "El Supremo", though it is soon obvious to all that the one standing aside and clad in ominous and 'pointy-hatted' capirote Inquisitor's clothing, is "calling all the shots" (in the guise of God's Will).
+Sarah, Harry and the ship's engineer are then captured by the Spanish, taken to the galleon and brought before "El Supremo", though it becomes obvious to all that the one standing aside and clad in 'pointy-hatted' capirote Inquisitor's clothing, is "calling all the shots" (in the guise of God's Will).
 Captain Lansen confronts him, stating that they will not give in to his demands or ever stop attempting to get back home.
 Lansen then uses the explosives to destroy the galleon and rescue his crew/passengers.
-Inspired by Lansen's speech and attitude, the child leader "El Supremo" then abandons his throne to join them, only to be stabbed by the traitorous cleric the moment he turns his back to leave.
-Stripped of his power, the plague-riddled priest succumbs to kneeling and prayer, while his monks succumb to frantic pipe organ-playing as the hell of flames erupts all around them, creeping ever closer to the sounds of liturgical hymns and chaos.
+Inspired by Lansen's speech and attitude, "El Supremo" abandons his throne to join them, only to be stabbed by the cleric the moment he turns his back to leave.
+Stripped of his power, the plague-riddled priest succumbs to kneeling and prayer, while his monks succumb to frantic pipe organ-playing as the flames erupt all around them.

-Captain Lansen and his crew, along with those Spaniards who have decided to join them, head back to the Corita and we return to the start of the film ... with the burial at sea now revealed to be the funeral of the child leader "El Supremo", who never recovered from his stab wound.
-His sad death in Eva's arms, previously, had reminded her of her own son's perilous predicament and uncertain fate - will they ever find their way home...?
+Lansen and his crew, along with those Spaniards who have decided to join them, head back to the Corita.
+The shrouded cadaver of "El Supremo", who never recovered from his stab wound, later receives a burial at sea, with Lansen reading the Rites from the Book of Common Prayer.